github/docs/content/codespaces/getting-started/quickstart.md

 In this guide, you'll create a codespace from a [template repository](https://github.com/2percentsilk/haikus-for-codespaces) and explore some of the essential features available to you within the codespace.

-From this quickstart, you will learn how to create a codespace, connect to a forwarded port to view your running application, use version control in a codespace, and personalize your setup with extensions.
+From this quickstart, you'll learn how to create a codespace, connect to a forwarded port to view your running application, use version control in a codespace, and personalize your setup with extensions.

 For more information on exactly how {% data variables.product.prodname_codespaces %} works, see the companion guide "[Deep dive into {% data variables.product.prodname_codespaces %}](/codespaces/getting-started/deep-dive)."